buttonsrtoys/gen_keys/README.md

       }
     }

-'gen_key' parses the code and creates keys in a separate class.
+'gen_key' parses the code and generates a separate key class that contains the keys.

     class MyWidgetKeys {
       static const String _prefix = '__MyWidgetKeys__';
       static const Key helloText = Key('${_prefix}helloText');
     }

 The key class is a separate file that ends in `.keys.dart` that accompanies your class's `.dart` file.
-So, the keys in `my_widget.dart` are generated to `my_widget.keys.dart`.
-Just place the `part` command at the top of your Dart file:
+So, the keys in `my_widget.dart` are generated to `my_widget.keys.dart` by placing the `part` command at the top of your Dart file:

     part `my_widget.keys.dart`